finbargiusti/file-sorter/README.md

 ## Game plan:

 1. Use svelte to make a simple front-end app.
+   a.
+Add options to choose directories
+   b.
+Add hook to upgrade to socket.io connection on /ws
 1. Provide a server that will connect with websockets.
 1. Use this project to manage messaging: https://socket.io/
 1. Use raw HTML to display images.